KSHE

 KSHE (94.7 FM - styled as K-SHE) is a commercial radio station licensed to Crestwood, Missouri, and serving the Greater St. Louis area.
 It is owned by Hubbard Broadcasting and it airs a classic rock format, using the slogan "KSHE 95, Real Rock Radio".
+KSHE is also the oldest rock radio station in the world that is still running.
 The studios are on Olive Boulevard near Interstate 270 in Creve Coeur.

 KSHE is a Class C0 station.
 It has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
 The transmitter is off MacKenzie Road in Shrewsbury.